netxms/netxms-doc/admin/data-collection.rst

 Agent caching mode allows metric data to be obtained while connection between server and agent have been broken.
 This option is available for metrics, table metrics and proxy SNMP metrics.
 Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
-While break data is stored on agent, and on connect it is send to server.
+In the absence of connection to the server collected data is stored on agent, when connection is restored it is sent to server.
 Detailed description can be found there: :ref:`how_data_collection`.

 Agent side cache is configurable globally, on node level, and on DCI level.
 By default it's off.